New Neighbors Series

 In 2022, Central Wisconsin welcomed more than 175 refugees from countries like Afghanistan, Congo, Syria and Burundi.
 In addition, an unknown number of immigrants arrived here seeking asylum from places such as Nicaragua and Venezuela.

-The New Neighbors Series, featured two public events, examined the histories and political situations in the homelands of our new neighbors.
-Additionally, we learned about their journeys to our area and learn what our communities can do to ease their transitions.
+The New Neighbors Series examined the histories and political situations in the homelands of our new neighbors through a series of public events featuring presentations and panel discussions from experts, professionals and recent new comers.
+We also learned about their journeys to our area and what our communities can do to ease their transitions.

-This series is a collaboration between the Wisconsin Institute for Public Policy and Service, Wisconsin Humanities, Ethiopian Community Development Council, and Wisconsin Public Radio.
-Both events are free and open to the public, registration is not required.
+The New Neighbor Series is a collaboration between the Ethiopian Community Development Council, Rise Up Central Wisconsin, University of Wisconsin-Stevens Point, Wisconsin Institute for Public Policy and Service, Wisconsin Humanities, and Wisconsin Public Radio.

 Forced Displacement – The View from 10,000 Feet